For a healthy, comforting breakfast that comes together in minutes, make this Almond Chai Oatmeal!

-So, why not incorporate your morning caffeine into your breakfast?
+So, why not incorporate your morning caffeine into your breakfast, with this almond chai oatmeal?
 As good as coffee in your oatmeal is, this might be even better.
 Chai tea brings subtle spices to the meal without the bitterness of coffee and is complimented by the addition of a little cinnamon, without needing a lot of sweetener.
 The chopped, roasted almonds break up the soft texture of the oatmeal and bring some more protein into the dish to keep you feeling full for longer.

 Make sure that when you brew your chai tea that you let the tea steep longer than usual.
 You want the taste to come through in the oatmeal so the bolder, the better.
 I might even suggest that if you’re using tea bags, use two when brewing the 3/4 cup of tea.